 Circuit training is an exercise that combines strength training and aerobic conditioning in one full-body workout for women.
 Circuit training improves your muscle strength, as well as cardiovascular endurance, while burning hundreds of calories.
 Many fitness clubs and gyms offer circuit training classes, but you can easily do circuit training workouts at home or at the gym on your own.

 Such workouts last 30 to 45 minutes each and use either dumbbells, resistance bands or calisthenics, says exercise scientist Len Kravitz, PhD, of the University of New Mexico, or just your own body weight as resistance.

-Circuit training involves doing a series of exercises one after another in a "circuit" without taking any breaks in between the exercises.
+Circuit training for women involves doing a series of exercises one after another in a "circuit" without taking any breaks in between the exercises according to ACE Fitness.
 You will do both weight training exercises such as pushups, situps and squats, and aerobic exercises such as jumping jacks, jumping rope and burpees.
-Each exercise is done for a set amount of time, e.g. 30 seconds, or a set amount of repetitions.
+Each exercise is done for a set amount of time, such as 30 seconds, or a set number of repetitions.
 After you have performed the full circuit, take a short break to recover and drink water, then do the circuit again.
 Circuit training is an excellent way for women to strengthen their muscles and burn fat.

 Circuit Training Routine 1

 This routine uses your own body weight as resistance and thus, it is easy to do at home.
 After a warm-up, repeat the following exercises for 45 seconds each: squat jumps, pushups, jumping rope, tricep dips, lunges, jumping jacks, abdominal crunches and burpees.
 Give yourself 15 seconds to move from one exercise to another, but do not take any additional breaks.